 If you spot a safety issue, bring it to your employer's attention immediately, and if they do not resolve it, contact the relevant government agency.

 You can also work at home.
-Naturally, your boss won't show up at your door and make sure your kid's toys are not trip hazards, but they may be obligated to provide you necessary work equipment.
+Naturally, your boss won't show up at your door and make sure your kid's toys are not posing trip hazards, but they may be obligated to provide you with the necessary work equipment.

 What Employers Need to Know

 It's your responsibility to provide a safe and productive work environment for your employees.
-The DOL provides guidance and regulations for the workplace in such areas as workers compensation, breaks and lunch requirements, leave requirements, equal employment opportunity, and unemployment compensation.
+The DOL provides guidance and regulations for the workplace in such areas as workers compensation, breaks, and lunch requirements, leave requirements, inclement weather and other emergencies, equal employment opportunity, as well as unemployment compensation.
 See the DOL website for a complete list of regulations and guidelines to fulfill employer and workplace requirements.

-Keep in mind that it's not only the physical workplace that falls on your shoulders, the culture and interpersonal environment are your responsibility as well.
+Keep in mind that it's not only the physical workplace that falls on your shoulders; the culture and interpersonal environment are also your responsibility.
 Keep an environment where you respect all employees and demand that they respect each other.